 - However, it should also be a product that triggers impulsive buys.
 Selling motorbikes might bring in much profit but people will usually think long and hard before they make such an investment.

-- Another fact to consider are the shipping costs.
+- Another fact to consider is shipping costs.
 If you want to sell your products mainly in the USA but all of your potential suppliers are in Russia, the shipping costs (and time) per item will increase.
 Although you won’t have to deal with that issue directly, your customers won’t be too happy about these additional costs.

 - Have a look at your competition.
 If there isn’t any competition at all, it might be a sign that there is not enough demand for your products.
 If there are competitors, check what they are doing and how you can do better.
 Do they have a terrible website design?
 Maybe they have very bad customer reviews?
 There should be something you can improve.
 If there are only top players out there, it will be hard to compete and stand out.